 We were staying in the middle of the Golden Circle for a few days inside a cabin that came complete with our own private hot tub.
 We did get to see the Northern Lights on our first night, but they were very faint.
 My next trip to Iceland will be in February next year, so I’m definitely hoping we can see them again, but more vibrantly.

-Whilst in Iceland, we saw many highlights of the Golden Circle including Gullfoss, Strokkur Geysir, the Secret Lagoon spa, Seljalandsfoss, Sólheimasandur black sand beach and stunning Thingvellir National Park.
+Whilst in Iceland, we saw many highlights of the Golden Circle including Gullfoss, Strokkur Geysir, the Secret Lagoon spa, Seljalandsfoss, Sólheimasandur black sand beach and hiked in Thingvellir National Park.

 Eva from Electric Blue Food says: